Vladg24YT/VoidExperiments/videos/mark101/DIAMOND OVERLOAD!!!!!.md

 ## Oddities
 - The video is made with OneTrueMedia
 - Player skin is completely black
-- [01:17] Player attempts to look at the move via the third-person view
+- [01:17] Player attempts to look at the moon via the third-person view